4. The practical application of oneness, 4:1-6:9

 en + dat. "of / in the way of [love]" - in [love].
 Local, expressing sphere; "the sphere in which one lives, or ought to live, so as to be characterized by that sphere", BDAG; "live in a loving way", Berkeley.

-kaqwV "just as" - Again a comparison of manner, but see v32 above; we are to love just as Christ has loved us.
-Also, as above, causal is possible; "because Christ loved us."
-The model and/or the ground of our love is Christ's sacrificial love for us.
+kaqwV "just as" - See 4:32: we are to love just as Christ has loved us, or because Christ loved us.
+The model and / or the ground of our love is Christ's sacrificial love for us.

 kai "-" - and.
 Here adjunctive, "also"; "just as Christ also loved us."

-paredwken (paradidwmi) aor. "gave [himself] up" - The verb "gave over", "deliver over", with the reflective pronoun "himself", indicates that Jesus gave himself up to the cross.
-He went to the cross as a willing victim.
+paredwken (paradidwmi) aor. "gave [himself] up" - [christ loved us and] gave himself.
+The verb "gave over", "deliver over", with the reflective pronoun "himself", indicates that Jesus gave himself up to the cross - he went to the cross as a willing victim.

-uJper + gen. "for [us]" - Here expressing representation / substitution, "in place of / instead of", ie. with the same meaning as anti, but possibly advantage, "for us."
+uJper + gen. "for [us]" - on behalf of [us].
+Here expressing representation / substitution, "in place of / instead of", ie., with the same meaning as anti, but possibly advantage, "for us."

-eiV + acc. "[as a fragrant]" - to [odor, aroma].
+eiV + acc. "-" - to, into [an odor, aroma].
 Possibly expressing purpose, "for", "an offering and sacrifice made to God for the purpose of a fragrant odor", but more likely expressing result, as Cassirer below.

 euwdiaV (a) gen. "-" - of fragrance.
 The genitive is adjectival, attributive, limiting "aroma"; "giving forth a savior which was sweetness itself", Cassirer.